A shrub, usually to 2 metres tall.

 Individual flowers are composed of 1 carpel (female part) where the style and stigma protrude out; 4 stamens hidden away in the perianth; and the perianth (petals and sepals collectively) which connects to a pedicel.
 Proteaceae flowers do not have any discernible petals or sepals (having only one whorl) and so these are referred to as “tepals” of which there are 4.

-This carpels are red and hairless (i.e. glabrous) or only slightly hairy (i.e. puberulent) and swollen near its tip.
-The perianth is also red, sometimes with cream tinges at the top
+In this species, the carpels are red and hairless (i.e. glabrous) or only slightly hairy (i.e. puberulent) and swollen near its tip.
+The perianths are also red, sometimes with cream tinges at the top